TypeStrong/fork-ts-checker-webpack-plugin/README.md

 ## Notifier

 You may already be using the excellent [webpack-notifier](https://github.com/Turbo87/webpack-notifier) plugin to make build failures more obvious in the form of system notifications.
 There's an equivalent notifier plugin designed to work with the `fork-ts-checker-webpack-plugin`.
 It is the `fork-ts-checker-notifier-webpack-plugin` and can be found [here](https://github.com/johnnyreilly/fork-ts-checker-notifier-webpack-plugin).
-This notifier deliberately has a similar API as the excellent `webpack-notifier` plugin.
+This notifier deliberately has a similar API as the `webpack-notifier` plugin to make migration easier.

 ## Plugin Hooks
 This plugin provides some custom webpack hooks (all are sync):